arjvik/AMC-Club/docs/index.md

-# Welcome to SEM's AMC Club!
+# Welcome to SEM's American Math Competition Club!

 ### Hosted by Arjun Vikram, with help from Maanas Sharma